 - 1/4 cup sugar

-In a serving bowl or 9x13 dish, layer Nilla wafers, pudding, then caramelized bananas.
+- In a serving bowl or 9×13 dish, layer Nilla wafers, pudding, then caramelized bananas.
 Repeat until all of the pudding and bananas are used.

-Enjoy this Caramelized Banana Pudding?
-You’ll probably enjoy these other SugarSpicesLife recipes:
+If you enjoyed this Caramelized Banana Pudding you should check out these other SugarSpicesLife recipes: